Dynamic-Capital/Dynamic-Capital/docs/DEPLOYMENT.md

 [`dns/dynamic-capital.ondigitalocean.app.zone`](../dns/dynamic-capital.ondigitalocean.app.zone)
 as the previous reference) so the required NS and A records (162.159.140.98 and 172.66.0.96) are versioned alongside the codebase.
-Use the updated export if you need to rehydrate the canonical host while keeping Cloudflare in front of the service.
-Production traffic now targets the DigitalOcean domain, with `dynamic-capital.vercel.app` and `dynamic-capital.lovable.app` staying active for load sharing.
-The helper `configure-digitalocean-dns.ts` script keeps the Dynamic domain aligned with the expected records:
+Use the updated export if you need to rehydrate the fallback host while keeping Cloudflare in front of the service.
+Production traffic now targets `dynamiccapital.ton`, with `dynamic-capital.ondigitalocean.app`, `dynamic-capital.vercel.app`, and `dynamic-capital.lovable.app` staying active for load sharing.
+The helper `configure-digitalocean-dns.ts` script keeps the DigitalOcean zone aligned with the expected records:

 ```bash
 # Preview the proposed DNS mutations